-ELEMENT Service to Unsatisfactory Teacher is not alert to Needs Improvement Proficient Teacher's attenuts to serve Teacher is moderated.
-RFORMANCE Proficient Mastered Students students' needs. students are inconsistent. active in serving students. reacher is fightly proactive in serving students, seeking out resources when necessary.
-Auvocacy l eacher contributes to school practices that result in some students being ill served by the school.
-Teacher does not knowingly contribute to some students being ill served by the school.
-Teacher works within the context of a particular team or department to ensure that all students receive a fair opportunity to succeed.
-Teacher makes a particular effort to challenge negative attitudes and help ensure that all students, particularly those traditionally underserved, are honored in the school Decision Making Teacher makes decisions based on self-serving interests.
-Teacher's decisions are based on limited though genuinely professional considerations.
-Teacher maintains an open mind and participates in team or departmental decision making.
-Teacher takes a leadership role in team or departmental decision making and helps ensure decisions are based on the highest professional
+LEVEL OF PERFORMANCE RFORMANCE ECEMENT Unsatisfactory Needs Improvement Proficient Mastered Service to Teacher is not alert to Teacher's attempts to serve Teacher is moderately Teacher is highly proactive Students students' needs. students are inconsistent. active in serving in serving students, seeking students. out resources when 7,77 necessary.
+Advocacy Teacher contributes to Teacher does not knowingly Teacher works within Teacher makes a particular school practices that result contribute to some students the context of a effort to challenge negative in some students being ill being ill served by the particular team or attitudes and help ensure that served by the school. school. department to ensure all students, particularly that all students receive those traditionally a fair opportunity to underserved, are honored in succeed. the school.
+Decision Making Teacher makes decisions Teacher's decisions are Teacher maintains an Teacher takes a leadership based on self-serving based on limited though open mind and role in team or departmental interests. genuinely professional participates in team or decision making and helps considerations. departmental decision ensure decisions are based on making. the highest professional standards.